Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

         system.
 If you require ingressing to a shared file system location like a GlusterFS volume, then use the global configuration `files` property and the `ingressdata` action.
       * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
+  * (optional) `output_data` is an object containing data that should be egressed for this specific task if and only if the task completes successfully.
+This object currently only supports `azure_storage` as a member.
+Note for multi-instance tasks, transfer of `output_data` is only applied to the task running the application command.
+    * `azure_storage` contains the following members:
+      * (required) `storage_account_settings` contains a storage account link as defined in the credentials json.
+      * (required) `container` or `file_share` is required when uploading to Azure Blob Storage or Azure File Storage, respectively. `container` specifies which container to upload to for Azure Blob Storage while `file_share` specifies which file share to upload to for Azure File Storage.
+Only one of these properties can be specified per `data_transfer` object.
+      * (optional) `source` property defines which directory to upload to Azure storage.
+If `source` is not specified, then `source` is defaulted to `$AZ_BATCH_TASK_DIR`.
+      * (optional) `include` property defines an optional include filter.
+        Although this property is an array, it is only allowed to have 1 maximum filter.
+      * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
   * (optional) `remove_container_after_exit` property specifies if the